ZeroUnderscoreOu/SteamActivityFilter/ReadMe.md

 - *ActivityParse()* - called by ActivityDayLoad()

-	- sorting activity by author & getting info
+	- preparing & sorting activity & getting info

 - *ActivityFilterShow()* - called by ActivityParse()

-	- generating filter form elements
+	- generating form elements

 - *ActivityContentShow()* - independent, called by form button

 	- displaying filtered activity

-Theoretically, the script may lead to memory overload, as all activity info is cloned from sorted list (ActivityList) to displayed list (page itself).
-Sorted list is kept constantly during the work (until cleared by user), while displayed list is cleared on any new filtering.
-But I don't know how browser works with cloned elements and if they're actually removed on removeChild().
+In the original verions of script, all displayed activity was cloned, but it turned out that adding it to the page doesn't remove it from ActivityList as I thought.
+Still, this data might get doubled because of being both on the page & in ActivityList, I'm not sure about that.
+Also, data in ActivityList is kept constantly during the work (until cleared by user), while displayed data is cleared on any new filtering.
+Depending on the ammount of activity & number of days, that may be pretty heavy.